LUMII-AILab/FullStack/PropBank/README.md

 ## Mapping

-A mapping configuration from lexical units in [Latvian FrameNet](https://github.com/LUMII-AILab/FullStack/tree/master/FrameNet) to [PropBank](https://propbank.github.io/) frames, and a mapping configuration from [FrameNet](https://framenet.icsi.berkeley.edu/fndrupal/) frame elements and their [UD](http://universaldependencies.org/) roles in [Latvian UD Treebank](https://github.com/LUMII-AILab/FullStack/tree/master/UD) roles to PropBank semantic roles for the given pair of FrameNet and PropBank frames.
+A mapping configuration from lexical units (verb-frame pairs) in [Latvian FrameNet](https://github.com/LUMII-AILab/FullStack/tree/master/FrameNet) to [PropBank](https://propbank.github.io/) predicates, and a mapping configuration from [FrameNet](https://framenet.icsi.berkeley.edu/fndrupal/) frame elements and their [UD](http://universaldependencies.org/) dependency relations in [Latvian UD Treebank](https://github.com/LUMII-AILab/FullStack/tree/master/UD) to PropBank semantic roles for the given pair of a FrameNet frame and a PropBank predicate.

 ## Data

-An automatically derived Latvian PropBank annotation layer of the [FullStack](https://github.com/LUMII-AILab/FullStack) corpus.
-PropBank annotations are derived based on the mapping configurations.
+An automatically derived Latvian PropBank annotation layer of the [FullStack](https://github.com/LUMII-AILab/FullStack) multi-layer text corpus.
+PropBank annotations are derived based on the mapping configuration.

 * __Format__: compliant to [Universal Propositions](https://github.com/System-T/UniversalPropositions), which is based on [CoNLL-U](http://universaldependencies.org/format.html) and is extended with [CoNLL-2009](http://ufal.mff.cuni.cz/conll2009-st/task-description.html)-style semantic role labeling annotations.